NCEAS/index-monitor/README.md

 I started refactoring this into a helm-based kubernetes app.
 It can either be run with transient storage, or with a persistent data store that is provided in the form of a PVC.
 Two ways to install it are:

 - With a transient store (this is the default in values.yaml)
-    - `helm install --set persistence.enabled=false iqm .`
+    - `helm install --set persistence.enabled=false iqm index-monitor`

 - With a persistent store (assuming you have already created a PVC with the given name
-    - `helm install --set persistence.enabled=true --set persistence.existingClaimName=timedb-pv-claim iqm .`
+    - `helm install --set persistence.enabled=true --set persistence.existingClaimName=timedb-pv-claim iqm index-monitor`

 # (OBSOLETE) Original Installation